Iran deal offers faint hope for Iranian-American banking woes

 About a dozen mostly European banks, including HSBC Holdings Plc and BNP Paribas, have paid nearly $14 billion in U.S. penalties for sanctions-busting since 2009.

-Nonetheless, some foreign financial institutions will eventually want to test the waters, said Eytan J. Fisch, former assistant policy director for the U.S. Treasury’s Office of Foreign Assets Control (OFAC), which oversees the sanctions.
+Nonetheless, some foreign financial institutions will eventually want to test the waters, said Eytan J. Fisch, former assistant policy director for the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC), which oversees the sanctions.

 “It will be kind of a slow building process but I do think it will happen,” said Fisch, now a lawyer for Skadden, Arps, Slate, Meagher & Flom LLP in Washington who advises financial institutions.